0x90n/InfoSec-Black-Friday/README.md

+## As it seems the original project will not have a 2023 edition, a fork placed here.

 # InfoSec Black Friday Deals ~ "Hack Friday" 2023 Edition
 All the deals for InfoSec related software/tools this Black Friday / Cyber Monday, for all the hackers that saved $8 on blue and got a free :see_no_evil: instead.